everymind/DearNeuroscience/index.md

 We believe that neuroscience research can learn a lot from projects that involve our audience at all stages of the research process: picking the questions to study, designing the study setup, running the experiment, analysing the results, and discussing our conclusions.
 Changing our tactics as a neuroscience community in this way allows us to **harness the many direct and personal experiences with brains that every living person has while trying to navigate a complex and highly interconnected society**.
 This intuition for how brains work "in the real world" is an enormously valuable perspective that is difficult to access in a traditional neuroscience laboratory.

 **We hope to access this "beyond the lab" perspective through the Dear Neuroscience events**.
 A fundamental goal of each event is to generate a list of testable hypotheses which can guide or expand existing research projects, or motivate new research programmes based on well-documented interest and/or robust anecdotal evidence.
 We also hope to connect potential collaborators who are looking for a **community of researchers eager to engage in broad topics of study that require expertise from a variety of disciplines**.

-# Participate!

-**If you would like to submit a question,** inspired by something in your daily life, that makes you wonder about the brain and our senses of touch and proprioception, please submit your question(s) via [this form](https://forms.gle/u4KBCusofMndqjNa7)!

-**If you would like to perform** at "Dear Neuroscience: Touch and Proprioception", [please apply here!](https://forms.gle/kFzrHNKt3CjB2xvD9) **Deadline for applications: May 1, 2019**

-**If you would like to host an activity booth** (bring an interactive installation, lead a small-group discussion, conduct a citizen science study, etc.) at "Dear Neuroscience: Touch and Proprioception", [please apply here!](https://forms.gle/h2WeZjoKs4fTiPGfA) **Deadline for applications: May 1, 2019**

 # Acknowledgements